whostolemyhat/helo/notes/helo.md

 ```

-If you try to run this, you'll get an error complaining that our struct doesn't satisfy the `serde::Serialize` trait
+If you try to run this, you'll get an error complaining that our struct doesn't satisfy the `Encodable` trait:

 ![](trait.png)